linkerd/linkerd/linkerd/docs/protocol-http.md

 provided, each identifier is tried in turn until one successfully assigns a logical *name* to the request.

-If no identifier is specified, the logical name is taken from the `Host` header of the request.
+If no identifier is specified the `io.l5d.header.token` identifier is used.

 Key | Default Value | Description
 --- | ------------- | -----------